valencik/mastersAPSC/documents/thesis/thesis.md

 %- How the application uncovers some of the previously unknown and interesting results.

 %- Data (and App?)
-This work has enabled exploration and manipulation of the data that was inaccessible or impossible using the existing applications.
+This work has enabled exploration and manipulation of the NSR dataset that was inaccessible or impossible using the existing applications.
 The new tools and web application provide interactive search and visualizations to aid data exploration.
-Futher research into the NSR is now more accessible by nonexperts, or experts of other domains such as network analysis or social science.
+Further research into the NSR is now more accessible by nonexperts, or experts of other domains such as network analysis or social science.

 %- Network
 The treatment of the data as a network is a new and flexible contribution.